gcwill70/coding_challenge_homeowners/README.md

 This project can place homeowners into neighborhoods based on their preferences.
 It does this by calculating a score based on their energy, water, and resilience preferences as well as their overall preference for a given neighborhood.
 Homeowners are placed based on their overall score.

 # Algorithm
+The algorithm is described below and the code can be found in `PlacementsRepo.place()` located in `lib/placement/repo/placement_repo.dart`.

 ## Score Calcluation
 The score for each homeowner and neighborhood pair is calculated by:
 ```